What’s in this Episode?

 Jonathan Hardy 4:55

 Yeah, yeah, I know.
 That’s helpful.
 And as I was reading it, I was thinking about that specific to my kids.
-You know what my kids are ages 4 to 10.
+You know my kids are ages 4 to 10.
 That’s kind of my range right now.
 And I just was thinking about man I’ve got to capture these moments, I don’t want to let time pass by too quickly, and miss out on these special moments.
 I love your stories, you know, the Grand Canyon, all the different things and just so inspiring to be like, man, yeah, I need to, I need to create those things.
 I’m already planning a Colorado fourteeners trip with my son this year.
 He’s seven.
 And so I’m ready to do this man.

 Mark Batterson 5:27